-The above information covers current visa requirements for British, New Zealand, Australian, Irish, South African, Canadian, American, Dutch, French and German passport holders only.
+The above information covers current visa requirements for British, Australian, New Zealand, Irish, South African, German, French, Dutch, Canadian and American passport holders only.
 If your passport is not detailed above please do not hesitate to contact the office if you would like further details of your visa requirements.

 Be aware that visa requirements can change without prior notice.
 This information is given as a guide only.
-You are ultimately responsible for your own visa arrangements.
 We do ask that you also check your personal current visa requirements with the relevant embassies well in advance before you travel.
-For more information on visas check out http://www.visahq.com/ or alternatively www.projectvisa.com
+Ultimately you are responsible to ensure you have the appropriate visas for your trip.
+For more information on visas check out www.projectvisa.com